General Crime Information

 - Claim filed within six months

 The mental stress brought on by being the victim of a crime can be physically damaging and lower your quality of life.
-During the school year, student services personnel are on call 24 hours a day and can be reached by calling Community Safety.
-The health center is open daily (9 a.m. to 5 p.m., Monday through Friday) and maintains an extensive staff of counselors and others to assist you.
-Health center counselors are required to observe the same confidentiality laws as all other counselors.
+During the school year, student life personnel are on call 24 hours a day and can be reached by calling Community Safety.
+The Health Center is open daily (9 a.m. to 5 p.m., Monday through Friday) and maintains an extensive staff of counselors and others to assist you.
+Health Center counselors are required to observe the same confidentiality laws as all other counselors.

 Those wanting crisis help from on- or off-campus resources can refer to this list of emergency phone numbers.